Mr. Handy, Mr. Hong

-Starring Kim Joo-hyeok and Uhm Jung-hwa, this film were their second project after film Singles.
+Starring Kim Joo-hyeok and Uhm Jung-hwa, this film was their second project after their previous film Singles.
 It was released on cinema on March 12, 2004.
 This film got around 830,000 movie-goers.

 In August 2005, it was screened in Nagoya, Sapporo, Tokyo and Osaka, as part of Cinema Korea 2005.
 It was an event to introduce Korean Cinema to Japanese fans.